Tosin5S/Tosin5S/README.md

 ### Hi there 👋 I am x5s.

 - 🔭 I’m currently working on different projects.

-- 🌱 I’m currently learning mobile development.
+- 🌱 I’m currently learning backend development.

 - 👯 I’m looking to collaborate with other developers.